Facts

 Practicalities

-• Getting there: Penang is the nearest large airport, but Alor Setar is not far away either.
+- Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kuala Lumpur, we recommend Baolau.
+Penang is the nearest large airport, but Alor Setar is not far away either.
 Gurun is the closest train station.

 Local Average Monthly Rainfall